Tignus/AstroSaveConverter/README.md

 /!\ PLEASE ONLY USE THIS TOOL ON COPIES OF YOUR SAVE FILES.
 USE AT YOUR OWN RISK /!\\

-This tool is in alpha release and is still being developped.
+This tool is still being developped.
 We aren't confident it will work in every case, please give us your feedback !

 Be warned : content of your backpack may disappear.
 Please make sure you empty it before saving your game.

 We can't afford to authenticate our software with a licence (waaaay too expensive) so you will have a Windows prompt if you try to run the .exe file.
-No worries, it's safe !
+No worries, it's safe ! <br />
-You must click on "more info" in order to be able to run the software:
+You must click on "More info" in order to be able to run the software:

 <br />
 <p align="center">